gvenzl/simple-thread-pool/README.md

 SimpleThreadPool
 ================

-A simple thread pool which is dynamically resizable
+A simple thread pool which is dynamically resizable.